ebuchman/tanuki/forgot-about-tanuki.md

 And when it all came thru who was left but the chains of the IBC gang
 With a sovereign heart, each doing its part, you know the interop thang
 So from here on out, we sing a cosmos tune
-new highs today, ATOM top ten soon,
-and we're still focused enough to ship a cosmos hub thatll take us to the moon
+new highs today, ATOM 2.0 soon, and we're still focused enough to ship a cosmos hub thatll take us to the moon

 Cosmos IBC, hotter than a fat DeFi treasury